kristenkoyanagi/devops-app/README.md

 *Is this a local or non-local cluster?*

 Either one will do, completely your choice.
-Some candidates decide to do a more local build out using an orhcestration solution running on their laptops, while others prefer to use a cloud provider.
+Some candidates decide to do a more local build out using an orchestration solution running on their laptops, while others prefer to use a cloud provider.

 *Is there a cloud account I'm supposed to deploy to?*